 Many years later, a group of adventures canoeing down the river were surprised to see a small settlement on a forested island deep in the jungles.
 The children had learnt the ways of the forest and were now living comfortably amidst the labyrinth of waterways.
 The Moriche palm came to be known as the ‘tree of life’ and the children grew up to be the Warao Indians also known as ‘canoe people’.

 Moral: When in trouble, look to nature for answers.

 In our modern world, families and especially children are spending lesser time in nature.
-It has a direct influence on their mental, physical and social health.
-Once you finish reading this article check out the Nature Calm course with 100+ ideas and nature activities from around the world.
-They will help you create your own forest stories.
+It has a direct influence on their mental, physical, and social health.
+Once you finish reading this article do check out the Nature Calm course with 100+ ideas and nature activities from around the world.
+They will help you create your own magical forest stories.

 FOREST STORY FROM CHINA | Artist and the river